hinell/files-stream/readme.md

 # Files stream
-Module for streaming several files as single for io.js and node.js.

-This module allow gather your data-files into single readable stream through which you can stream them as one indivisible file.
+This module uses several files sources to making of them a single indivisible stream, using which you can send its buffered data as simple flow either into another existing file (similar to tools for a file concatenation), or for example into a server respond or into somewhere else.
+Please see below for more info about details of a module working.

 ## Installation

-This module can be installed via `git`.
+This module can be installed via `git` or `npm`.
-Also you need to have installed io or node .js.
+Before usage, you need to have installed io.js or node.js.

 ```
+$ npm install files-stream

 $ git clone https://github.com/hinell/files-stream
 ```